rscarson/polyfit/README.md

 let confidence_band = covariance.confidence_band(
     50.0,                          // Confidence band for x=50
-    Confidence::P95,               // Find the range where we expect 95% of points to fall within Some(Tolerance::Relative(0.1)) // Tolerate some extra noise in the data (10% of standard deviation of the data, in this case)
-).unwrap(); // 95% confidence band
-println!("I am 95% confident that the true value at x=50.0 is between {} and {}", confidence_band.min(), confidence_band.max());
+    Confidence::P95,               // Find the range where we expect 95% of points to fall within Some(Tolerance::Variance(0.1)) // Tolerate some extra noise in the data (10% of variance of the data, in this case) ).unwrap(); // 95% confidence band println!("I am 95% confident that the true value at x=50.0 is between {} and {}", confidence_band.min(), confidence_band.max());
 ```